Everybody Dance Now season 1

-Everybody Dance Now was an Australian television dance competition that aired on Network Ten.
+Everybody Dance Now is an Australian television dance competition that aired on Network Ten.
 The first season premiered on 12 August 2012.
 The show was hosted by Sarah Murdoch, while Jason Derülo and Kelly Rowland served as dance masters.
 On 21 August 2012, Network Ten cancelled Everybody Dance Now due to poor ratings.

 Format

 Everybody Dance Now was open to solo acts, duos and groups of any age, style or size.
 They were divided into two teams, with each being led by the dance masters Jason Derülo and Kelly Rowland, who challenged, trained and mentored their acts.
 Each team had a dance captain; Team Kelly had Marco Pantic and Team Jason had Amy Campbell.
 The teams would face a studio audience in each episode "to do battle in a colosseum-style dance duel".
 During the heats stage of the competition, eight acts would perform during each episode in four duels.
 Once each of the duels are complete, the studio audience would vote for the act they think should progress through to the dance duel decider round.
 During this round, the studio audience would vote again for the two acts they think should win $10,000 and progress through to the finals.
 During the finals, dance acts would compete for the ultimate prize of $250,000.